salsita/prism/docs/README.md

 <button onClick={() => dispatch({ type: 'SayHi' })}>Say Hi</button>;
 ```

-When user clicks the button we will dispatch an Action with type `SayHi` it's just a declarative description of some Event which is the actual interaction.
+When user clicks the button we will dispatch an Action with type `SayHi` it's just a declarative description of some Event.
 When Action is dispatched, it also needs to be handled and it should be handled in appropriate Updater and that's exactly where **`case`** method comes handy:

 ```javascript
 export default new Updater(initialModel, Matchers.exactMatcher)